An introduction to to our codebots

 What is the difference between Codebots and codebots?

-Codebots, with a capital C, is the company and name of this sofware.
+Codebots, with a capital C, is the company and name of the software.
 The codebots, with a lowercase c, are the bots which actually write the code, including C#Bot and SpringBot.

 What does a codebot do?